supanathj/MS-E245A/README.md

 # MS-E245A

-This is an added text to test the functionality of github desktop
+This is an added text to test the functionality of github desktop.